orsadude2/301-code-wars/Capitalization/README.md

 Capitalization
 Problem domain: Given a string, capitalize the letters that occupy even indexes and odd indexes separately, and return as shown below.
 Index 0 will be considered even.

-Our solution used parseFLoat.
-Parse float made sure that the input did not contain any letters